an9wer/ablm/README.rst

 ablm is a mpv script for managing A-B loops, with the following features:

 - saving and restoring multiple A-B loops for every single video
-- replaying and moving between any saved A-B loop
+- replaying and moving between any saved A-B loops

 Usage
 -----